Last Updated: 7/25/23 | July 25th, 2023

 The insurers below are some I recommend that have specific cruise insurance policies and offer a decent amount of coverage for a lot of potential mishaps:

 Travel Guard has specific cruise insurance policies, which makes it simpler than trying to find an add-on.
 If you’re getting a quote online, they’ll ask you to specify if you’re taking a plane, a cruise, or both.
-They cover any emergency travel assistance, trip interruption, delay, or cancellation.
+They cover any emergency travel assistance, trip interruption, delay, and cancellation.

-Medical expenses and emergency evacuation are covered, but the maximum amount varies between the essential, preferred, and deluxe plans: the essential plan includes a $150,000 limit on emergency evacuation, which might not be quite enough from some parts of the world, but you can get up to a million dollars of coverage on the deluxe plan.
+Medical expenses and emergency evacuation are covered, but the maximum amount varies between the essential, preferred, and deluxe plans: the essential plan includes a $150,000 limit on emergency evacuation, which might not be quite enough from some parts of the world, but you can get up to $1,000,000 of coverage on the deluxe plan.

 Insure My Trip

 Insure My Trip is an unbiased aggregator site that you can use to look at many different insurance policies to find the one that best fits your needs.
 It’s also the best place to find travel insurance for travelers over 65.

 Don’t go on a cruise without proper travel insurance.
 That means being aware and paying a bit more attention than usual to the conditions of your policy.
 Make sure that any policy you choose covers you sufficiently for medical evacuation, medical treatment onboard, and other mishaps like missed connections, stolen luggage, delays, and cancellations.

 If you can’t afford to add cruise travel insurance to the costs of your trip, you probably can’t afford to travel.
 It’s just not worth the risk of coming home with a bill in the tens of thousands of dollars or more if something unexpected goes wrong.

 In my experience, it’s always better to be safe than sorry.
 The peace of mind is worth the extra cost.